 - All staff understand the issues that may affect Services children and their families.
 As a staff we make sure that we keep up to date and understand the research that exists about the impact that there can be upon families and individual children relating to being in a Services Family.
-This is generally considered to fall into two main but district areas: mobility and deployment.

 In addition we put the following provisions in place: